nafizjiwa/REACT-Router/README.md

 6.REACT ROUTER FEATURES ON A SEARCH BARS</br>
    ***NOTE: QUERY PARAMETERS ARE FOUND AFTER QUESTION MARK IN URL</br>
    ***  URL --> `.../search?name=fido`    QUERY PARAMETER --> `?name=fido`</br>
-   First, User inputs a query in search bar. </br>
+   First, User inputs a query in the search bar. </br>
-   Second, that parameter OR input </br>
+   Second, that search query or parameter upadates the URL </br>
-   upadates the URL -> Third, User is THEN redirected to pages of that query</br>
+   Third, User is THEN redirected to pages of that query</br>
    `To update the URL WITH THE A USERS QUERY ---> USE THE useNAVIGATION() HOOK`</br>
          `Imperatively.`</br>